I. ELIMINATE THE THREE- AND TEN-YEAR BARS, AND/OR EXPAND THE AVAILABILITY OF WAIVERS

 VII.
 INCREASE THE NUMBER OF IMMIGRANT VISA NUMBERS

 In 1990, Congress revamped the entire employment-based immigrant visa system, substantially increasing the number of employment-based immigrant visas available each year in order to attract the best and the brightest.
 At the time, it took approximately two years to obtain an employment-based immigrant visa.
-Today, highly-skilled and educated foreign nationals from around the world, including India and China, must wait at least four and perhaps six or even ten years to complete the processing of their “green card” application so they could live in the United States permanently.
+Today, highly-skilled and educated foreign nationals from around the world, including India and China, must wait at least five and perhaps six or even ten years to complete the processing of their “green card” application so they could live in the United States permanently.

 These backlogs of five and more years adversely impact the country’s economy, as well as countless foreign nationals and their employers.
 While on the family immigration side, waits in some categories are now ten to fifteen years.

 We believe the number of employment-based visas per year should increase from 140,000 per year to 290,000 to better reflect the needs of U.S. employers.